MiheerSharma22/AIde/README.md

 # AIde – Your own AI helper

-AIde Chat is a **context-aware AI chat application** built with React Native and powered by a MERN stack backend.
+AIde is a **context-aware AI chat application** built with React Native and powered by a MERN stack backend.
 It delivers personalized AI conversations across three categories:

 - **Recipe Assistant** – Get cooking guidance and meal ideas.